-Disclosures on Board Evaluation:

-1. Observations of board evaluation carried out for the year.
+Di Disclosures on Board Evaluation: 1.
+Observations of board evaluation carried out for the year.
 No observations.
-2. Since no observations were received, no actions were required to be taken.
+2. Previous year's observations and actions taken.
+Since no observations were received, no actions were required to be taken.
 3. Proposed actions based on current year observations.
 Since no observations were received, no actions were required to be taken.